jsdvos/SupportingInformation_CO2captureHTS_2024/README.md

 The SBU nomenclature within this data archive is somewhat different than the nomenclature used in the manuscript and the ReDD-COFFEE database.
 More specific, the following adaptions have to be made to the core linkers used in this data archive (data archive core linker id -> manuscript core linker id): 28 -> 26, 29 -> 27, 30 -> 28, 31 -> 29, 32 -> 30, 33 -> 31, 34 -> 32, 35 -> 34, 36 -> 33.
 Furthermore, the imide terminations are also given a separate id (data archive termination id -> manuscript termination id): 03-12 -> 03-07, 12-12 -> 09-07.

+Some tar-files are splitted in multiple smaller files.
+In these cases, the original file can be restored by running:

+`cat file.tar.xz.* | tar xvzf -`

 ## Step 0 - Benchmark

 ### Step 0a - Computation of the adsorption isotherms